vexide/vex-sdk/README.md

 Rust bindings to VEXos system APIs.

 This repository provides libraries for interacting with low-level VEXos system APIs from Rust.
-These crates are intended to to serve as a foundation to build higher level Rust tooling for VEX, as well as an effort to document for VEXos system functionality.
+These crates are intended to to serve as a foundation for building higher level VEX libraries, as well as an effort to document VEXos system functions.

 ## Contents